Major Star: Plot

 Blackadder is called to Melchett's office, and it is revealed the marriage is to take place that Saturday and that Melchett wants him to be his best man.
 Consequently, Blackadder informs Melchett that there is something wrong with Georgina.
 At first Melchett is worried she may be Welsh, but Blackadder then informs him of Georgina's "death" from stepping on a cluster of landmines.
-At first, Melchett mourns deeply for his "perfect woman", but seconds later, he recovers by saying "Oh well.
+Melchett is distraught and mourns deeply for his "perfect woman", but seconds later, he recovers by saying "Oh well.
 Can't be helped.
 Can't be helped".
-He then refuses to continue the show, citing that Georgina was "the only good thing about it", but Blackadder says he has already found a new leading lady.
+He then refuses to continue the show, claiming that Georgina was "the only good thing about it", but Blackadder says he has already found a new leading lady.
 These words place Blackadder in "the stickiest situation since Sticky the stick insect got stuck on a sticky bun".

 George's suggestions as to who to replace him as leading lady are rejected by Blackadder as being "too short", "too old" or "too dead".
-Baldrick offers to take up the role, but Blackadder quickly dismisses the idea (in truth, Baldrick's plan was to marry Melchett and be a Trojan Horse – or "frozen horse" as he refers to it as – to bring down the aristocracy).
+Baldrick offers to take up the role, but Blackadder quickly dismisses the idea (in truth, Baldrick's plan was to marry Melchett and be a Trojan Horse – or "frozen horse" as he refers to it as – to bring down the aristocracy "from within").
 He then realises he has had a leading lady in his presence all the time and replaces George with Bob.
 In spite of Bob's more convincing and better received "drag" act, and Baldrick's now seemingly "feeble impression of Buster Keaton", Melchett proclaims the second night's show a "disaster", recognising Bob and still not realising she is a woman, and immediately stops any possibility of a tour (and Blackadder leaving).
 He instead declares that with the arrival of the Americans into the war, morale will be boosted by "endless showings of Charlie Chaplin films" (with Blackadder as projectionist at a personal request from Chaplin himself, much to his annoyance).
 Captain Darling revels in Melchett's displeasure with Blackadder, causing Blackadder to offer him a "liquorice allsort" (Baldrick's slug), which he accepts.